This article goes over how to make advanced customizations by editing school template files in the Power Editor.

 NOTE: Some templates do not apply to pages created with the Page Editor 2.0.
-For more information on our page editor versions, please check out this Knowledge Base article.
+Read more about our page editor versions.

-Once you make changes to the template code, click Save.
-Click Publish to make your changes live on your school.
+Once you make changes to the template code, click the Save button in the top right corner of the screen.
+Click Publish to make your changes live within your school.